stephanme/Battery-Simulation/README.md

 All calculations are done in [Simulate_Battery.ipynb](Simulate_Battery.ipynb)

+Cloned from https://github.com/stephanme/Battery-Simulation and adapted:
+- export energy data from Prometheus and convert into power data
+- sample data for 1y, battery sizes 5 ..
+13 kWh
+- minor fixes

 ## Introduction

 On sunny days your PV system usually gives the excess energy that you cannot use at home to the grid, while you have to draw energy from the grid on cloudy days (and at night).
 Your own consumption can be increased by adding a battery to your PV system.
 The size of the battery (and inverter) heavily depends on the setup of your PV system and especially on your personal power consumption profile.